 If aphids are a problem, planting garlic between rows of lettuce creates a barrier that aphids won’t want to cross.

 - Learn More: Garlic also grows well in containers and makes a wonderful companion plant in the garden.
-See our guide on growing garlic in containers and our list of the best places to add garlic to the garden.
+See our guide on growing garlic in containers and when to plant garlic bulbs, as well as our list of the best places to add garlic to the garden.

 Squash and Melons

 Squash and melons are slow growing and will sprawl.
 Lettuce can help fill in empty gardening spots to help prevent weeds and keep moisture from evaporating from the soil.
 As the squash plants get bigger, it will be time to harvest lettuce.

 Radishes make an excellent trap crop for flea beetles.
 You will want to plant your radishes away from your lettuce plants but close enough to create a barrier around the bed.